ePages-de/epages-docs/apps/create-custom-app.md

 title: Create an app
 ---

-Once you have your test shop in place, you can create a custom app for a specific shop, and only for that shop.
+Once you have your test shop in place, you can create a private app for a specific shop, and only for that shop.

 {% callout info Note: %}
-Custom apps can only be created for ePages Now.
+Private apps can only be created for ePages Now.
 {% endcallout %}

 You automatically receive a **Client ID** and a **Client Secret** when you create an app in your test shop.